 In the past few years, awareness of the genetic disorder has increased and many food companies and restaurants now offer menus that cater to those with celiac disease.

-Some of the most common symptoms of celiac disease include:
+Some of the symptoms of celiac disease include:

 - Gas and bloating